SHI-Labs/Versatile-Diffusion/README.md

   <img src="assets/figures/VD_framework.png" width="99%">
 </p>

-According to VD, we further proposed a generalized multi-flow multimodal framework with VAEs, context encoders, and diffusors that contains three types of layers (i.e. global, data, context layers).
+According to VD, we further proposed a generalized multi-flow multimodal framework with VAEs, context encoders, and diffusers that contains three types of layers (i.e. global, data, context layers).
 To involve a new multimodal task in this framework, we bring out the following requirements:

-* The design of core diffusor should contain shared global layers, swappable data and context layers that will be correspondingly activated based on data and context types.
+* The design of core diffuser should contain shared global layers, swappable data and context layers that will be correspondingly activated based on data and context types.
 * The choice of VAEs should smoothly map data onto highly interpretable latent spaces.
 * The choice of context encoders should jointly minimize the cross-modal statistical distance on all supported content types.